top of page

 photo by Bailey Kobelin

-In addition to collaborations with other musicians, Adam enjoys working with visual artists, writers, filmmakers, and choreographers - most recently having composed and recorded the music for Lupines Will Abound, a film by Cody Edison which through poetic documentation explores the impact of fires on the environment of Southern California.
-Adam is also part of the team at Soap Ear, a quarterly online journal dedicated to sound art, and he is the resident copy-writer for Dinzu Artefacts.
+In addition to collaborations with other musicians, Adam has worked with artists outside of music, including having composed and recorded the music for Lupines Will Abound, a film by Cody Edison which, through a poetic documentary style, explores the impact of fires on the environment of Southern California.
+Adam has also been part of the team at Soap Ear, a quarterly online journal dedicated to sound art, as well as the record label Dinzu Artefacts, for which he regularly worked as a copy-writer.

-To contact me regarding commissions, performances, collaborations, music lessons, copy-writing/editing, or anything else, please visit the Contact page.
+For inquiries about commissions, performances, collaborations, music lessons, copy-writing/editing, or anything else, please visit the Contact page.

 bottom of page